jairnhzedinger/codex/README.md

 npm install -g @openai/codex
 ```

-Next, set your OpenAI API key as an environment variable:
+Next, set your OpenAI API key as an environment variable (skip this when using a local server):

 ```shell
 export OPENAI_API_KEY="your-api-key-here"